PawelKusnierek/TibiaPal/README.md

 In case of any feedback or issues please feel free to contact me at pkusnierek@yahoo.co.uk (don't forget to include the session log if reporting issues!)

-You can find me in Tibia on Secura, name 'Kusnier Magician' - say hello!
+You can find me in Tibia on Secura, name '<b>Kusnier Magician</b>' - say hello!